-Throughout key stage 2, pupils learn about Christianity and at least two of the other principal religions, recognising the impact of religion and belief locally, nationally and globally.
+Throughout key stage 2, pupils learn about Christianity and at least two of the other principal religions, recognising the impact of religion and belief locally, nationally, and globally.
 They make connections between differing aspects of religion and consider the different forms of religious expression.
-They consider the beliefs, teachings, practices and ways of life central to religion.
-They learn about sacred texts and other sources and consider their meanings.
-They begin to recognise diversity in religion, learning about similarities and differences both within and between religions and beliefs and the importance of dialogue between them.
-They extend the range and use of specialist vocabulary.
-They recognise the challenges involved in distinguishing between ideas of right and wrong, and valuing what is good and true.
-They communicate their ideas, recognising other people's viewpoints.
-They consider their own beliefs and values and those of others in the light of their learning in Religious Education.
+They consider the beliefs, teachings, practices, and